rust-lang/rust/text/0000-rename-int-uint.md

 A pair of variants of `isize/usize`.
 This author believes that the missing `e` may be enough to warn people that these are not `ssize_t/size_t` with "Rustfied" names.
 But at the same time, `isiz/usiz` mostly retain the familiarity of `isize/usize`.
 Actually, this author considers them more pleasant to use than the "full version".

-However, `isiz/usiz` still hide the actual semantics of the types, and omitting but a single letter from a word does feel a bit too hack-ish.
+However, `isiz/usiz` still hide the actual semantics of the types, and omitting but a single letter from a word does feel too hack-ish.

 ```rust
 fn slice_or_fail<'b>(&'b self, from: &usiz, to: &usiz) -> &'b [T]